CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/ostrava-site/get-access.md

 ---

-title: Get access
+title: Get Access
 search:
   exclude: false
 ---

-# How to get access
+# How to Get Access

 Valid e-INFRA CZ indentity is necessary to log in to Ostrava openstack site.